uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_unordered_multimap_cls/safe_modifiers.rst

         template <typename...
 Args>
         iterator emplace_hint( const_iterator hint, Args&&... args )

-    Inserts an element ,constructed in-place from ``args`` into the container.
+    Inserts an element constructed in-place from ``args`` into the container.

     Optionally uses the parameter ``hint`` as a suggestion to where the node should be placed.